thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 Marvered white, turquoise, and yellow threads spirally wound around the body from shoulders to almost the bottom eight times and dragged 19 times upwards, forming a festoon pattern.

-Based on its shape ({Nolte 1968}, p.
-165 amphoriskoi, form III.f, wherein several parallels are cited) and decoration, this vessel belongs among the products of a workshop, known in bibliography as “Workshop 2,” which was established early in the reign of Amenhotep III at Malkata and continued its operation during Amenhotep IV in Amarna ({Nolte 1968}, workshop 2a, pp. 88–93).
+Based on its shape ([[Nolte 1968]], p.
+165 amphoriskoi, form III.f, wherein several parallels are cited) and decoration, this vessel belongs among the products of a workshop, known in bibliography as “Workshop 2,” which was established early in the reign of Amenhotep III at Malkata and continued its operation during Amenhotep IV in Amarna ([[Nolte 1968]], workshop 2a, pp. 88–93).
 The vessels of this group are characterized by their garlands, and they can be subdivided into groups 2a and 2b.
 Our vessel belongs to group 2a, where the garland thread is usually thin and even, drawn out with small arches and very curved; the second group shows irregular garlands, sometimes narrower, sometimes wider, and often curved in large arches.
 Usually the decoration comprises yellow, white, and light blue threads on an opaque dark blue to translucent copper blue background, just like 2003.146 and [2004.2](#cat).
 The vessels of the first group are elegant, elongated, and slender, and those of the second group are broader and more compact.

 ## Comparanda

-{Nolte 1968}, pp. 88–93, plates VI:4; VII:8, 9, 11.
-Also, {Grose 1989}, pp. 59–60, no. 5 for a two-handled example; for a four-handled parallel see the MMA piece that has been dated to the period of Amenhotep III–Akhenaten, ca. 1391–1336 BCE: https://www.metmuseum.org/art/collection/search/544828.
+[[Nolte 1968]], pp. 88–93, plates VI:4; VII:8, 9, 11.
+Also, [[Grose 1989]], pp. 59–60, no. 5 for a two-handled example; for a four-handled parallel see the MMA piece that has been dated to the period of Amenhotep III–Akhenaten, ca. 1391–1336 BCE: https://www.metmuseum.org/art/collection/search/544828.

 ## Provenance